Namn23/ISFM/README.md

 | **Harvard** | [Download here](https://www.med.harvard.edu/AANLIB/home.html) |

-Directory structure is as followed, note that open your config file and modify `INPUT.ROOT_DIR` to point to your downloaded dataset directory:
+The dataset directory structure is organized as follows.
+Please open your configuration file and modify `INPUT.ROOT_DIR` to point to the path of your downloaded dataset:
 ```bash
 data/
 ├── train/